 Are your kids wide awake when they should be sleeping?
 This typical scenario causes misery the following day when everyone’s overtired.
 If you want your children to sleep, read the following tips to identify any mistakes you’re making and start to implement changes:

-Not sticking to a routine
+Not Sticking to a Routine

-Using positive reinforcement always is more productive than negative consequences.
+Using positive reinforcement is always more productive than negative consequences.
 One logical positive consequence could be to allow them to stay up later on Friday and Saturday if they go to bed on time during the school week.
 You can use other privileges as an encouragement.
 If you are using a point chart with them, add this as a way to earn points.

 Your kids will be tired and unhappy if they don’t get enough sleep.
 You may have inadvertently encouraged them to stay awake.
 Stick to a routine and help them wind down before bedtime.
 Ensure they exercise during the day and don’t reward them for being awake.
 Also, be consistent with rules about going to bed, and your kids will find it’s easier to enter the Land of Nod.